tianyi21/eie3105/README.md

 The lab sheet can be found here: [Sem1](https://github.com/evanliuty/eie3105/blob/master/doc/Lab_Sem1.pdf)         [Sem2](https://github.com/evanliuty/eie3105/blob/master/doc/Lab_Sem2.pdf)

 ## Final Remarks

+:thumbsup: Thanks Mr. Bowen YANG for the very helpful discussions and suggestions during my implementation of this project.

 :100: Try to implement your own control scheme first.
 This is a good and interesting class.